The Diary (You Think You Know)

-The Diary (You Think You Know) is the second unreleased album by American rapper, Charli Baltimore.
+The Diary (You Think You Know) is the second unreleased studio album by American rapper, Charli Baltimore.
 The album was to be her official solo debut album (after the cancellation of her other album, Cold as Ice), it was also expected to be Charli's big comeback.
 The album spawned a total of five buzz singles but none of them managed to chart.
 Because of the lack of charting performance from her singles and with no promotion from her label, the album was shelved.

 Background and recording

 After striking a deal with Murder Inc. CEO Irv Gotti, Charli Baltimore began recording the album in 2001 under the label.
 Most of the material from the album was recorded in Soundtrack Studios, Manhattan, New York City, New York.

 During recording sessions, former label-mates claimed that Charli would have numerous songs completed and the quantity of them would be more than what producers, Irv Gotti and Chink Santana would have instrumental beats finished for her.
 At one point, a power outage occurred at the studio, where she and producers were working at, and shortly after the incident was resolved, Charli had recorded a total of 12 songs within that same night.

 In 2002, it was revealed that she had named her album, The Diary; she had confirmed it was inspired by Diary.
 Charli briefly explained to MTV in a 2002 interview about the concept of the album: